miamtech/mealz-documentation/docs/web_ssr/main-features/pre-rendered-components.md

 }
 ```

 - **Authorization**: This header is required to access user information (likes, basket, suggestions).
 It should be formatted as `"user_id <user-token>"`.
-If the user is not logged in, the user token must be replaced with an [authless token](./pre-rendered-components#authless-user).
+If the user is not logged in, the user token must be replaced with an [authless token](./pre-rendered-components#authless-user) following the same format.

 - **Supplier-token**: We will provide you with your supplier token (in JWT format).
 This token allows us to identify you.